Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 How do you approach journey mapping in healthcare in general?

 We do it carefully for a whole bunch of reasons.
-It's an interesting question to ask, given that we're in the midst of a global pandemic because that's definitely had an impact on how we're able to do the research that we typically do.
+It's an interesting question to ask, given that we're in the midst of a global pandemic because that's impacted how we're able to do the research that we typically do.
 So I'm going to answer it in two ways.

 “Pre-pandemic, we would go out and do contextual research.”